frameRateZero/Blog/001_Reproducing_Schotter.md

 For a more faithful approximation, I got out the ruler and protractor and measured the position change and rotation.
 It appears that the rotation and offset ranges increase linearly with I rows.
 Also, the rotation and offsets are not correlated, indicating Nees used three unique random values per square - rotation, x-offset, and y-offset.

-Rotation range simply appears to multiply by 2 per row, starting at 2 degrees and maxing out at 44 degrees.
-For the x and y offsets, the max offset is proportional to the row index.
+Rotation range simply appears to multiply by 2 per row (or 45/22 per row).<a name="myfootnote9">9</a>: For the x and y offsets, the max offset is proportional to the row index.
 It would be nice if this was simple.
-It looks like it really is simple, but I could be wandering lost; the offset random range appears to be just scale with the Row index.
+It looks like it really is simple, but I could be wandering lost; the offset random range appears to just scale with the Row index.
 Let's try it and see, compared to the lithograph version above.

 ![Image](https://github.com/frameRateZero/Blog/blob/media/2009CE0997_2500.jpg?raw=true){:height="40%" width="40%"}
 ![Image](https://github.com/frameRateZero/Blog/blob/media/SchotterClassic1022.png?raw=true){:height="40%" width="40%"}